 Rental Agency

-The repetition adds up to some real cumulative pain.
 Steve Levitt said that one of the best decisions he ever made was to stop worrying about things that cost less than $5.
-That’s probably good advice, but something about this subscription/rental dilemma situation bothers me.
-I wonder if there isn’t something to learn by getting to the bottom of it.
+That’s probably good advice, but I spent $4 recently that I’m still trying to get to the bottom of:

-Lucky for you, I have devised an elaborate calculator experience to help you find yours.
+Lucky for you, I have devised an elaborate calculator experience to help you find your cost per watch-hour.
 Click your stuff below:

 - S0